great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/_install_gx/_local_installation.md

 ## Installation and setup

-1. (Optional) Activate your virtual environment.
+1. Optional.
+Activate your virtual environment.

-   If you created a virtual environment for your GX Python installation, navigate to the folder that contains your virtual environment and activate it by running the following command:
+   If you created a virtual environment for your GX Python installation, browse to the folder that contains your virtual environment and run the following command to activate it:

    ```bash title="Terminal input"
    source my_venv/bin/activate